-Specifying a default_variable_attributes pragma directive with no attributes restores the initial state of no such defaults being applied to variables with static storage duration.
+Specifying a default\variable\attributes pragma directive with no attributes restores the initial state of no such defaults being applied to variables with static storage duration.

-Note that the extended keyword packed can be used in two ways: as a normal type attribute and in a structure type definition.
-The pragma directive default_variable_attributes only affects the use of packed as a type attribute.
+Note: The extended keyword \\packed can be used in two ways: as a normal type attribute and in a structure type definition.
+The pragma directive default\variable\attributes only affects the use of \\packed as a type attribute.
 Structure definitions are not affected by this pragma directive.
-See packed, page 365.
+See \\packed, page 375.